To become a rockstar engineer fast, there are 15 easy tips for young engineers to follow. These tips will help you reach your full potential.

 #2 Keep a curious mind

 A curious mind will take you down many rabbit holes.
-This is one of the best ways to beef up your knowledge base.
+This is one of the best ways to beef up your knowledge.

-If your assignment is to review X, don’t quickly skip over Y in your analysis.
-Because in a new assignment, you’ll find Y staring right back at you.
+So, if your assignment is only to review X, don’t quickly skip over Y in your analysis.
+Because in a new assignment, you may find Y staring right back at you.
 If you understand Y and how it relates to X, you’ll become a better engineer.

-Even more, don’t limit yourself to your own specialized niche.
+Even more, don’t limit your curiosity to your own specialized niche.
 Try to understand the inner workings of other engineering disciplines too.
 It can only benefit you.
 This means you don’t want to become an engineer who says the following:

-I often hear, “I have zero opinion on mechanical work because I’m an electrical engineer.”
-This is how many people think.
+“I have zero opinion on mechanical work because I’m an electrical engineer.”

 Yes, you may be an electrical engineer by degree, but it doesn’t mean you can’t expand your learning.
-Heck, if you memorized every NFL stat line, you can learn about mechanical engineering.
+Heck, if you memorized every NFL stat line, you can learn about mechanical engineering too.

 In the end, the best engineers simply have more data at their fingertips to tackle problems.
 This added data is a great way to become a more creative engineer too.
 Because you can now see problems from different angles.

 It’s one reason why I say engineering work experience trumps formal education.

 Never stop learning.
-If you haven’t learned something new in a week, you need to make a change in your routine.
+If you haven’t learned something new in a week, you need to change your routine.

 #4 Hold yourself to the highest standard

-This level of accountability is how NASA engineers got us to the moon in the Apollo 11 mission.
-Without a doubt, NASA engineers taught us many engineering lessons to learn from NASA engineers.
+What’s more, this level of accountability is how young NASA engineers got us to the moon in the Apollo 11 mission.
+And I find there are many engineering lessons to learn from NASA engineers.

 #5 Ask questions, even if they sound stupid

-When I started working as an engineer, I didn’t ask as many questions as I should have.
-In return, I had a lot of unnecessary frustrations and I made silly mistakes.
+When I first started working as an engineer, I didn’t ask as many questions as I should have.
+As a result, I had a lot of unnecessary frustrations and I made silly mistakes.
 All because I felt some of my questions were plain old stupid.
 I didn’t fully subscribe to the popular phrase,

-Also, you don’t need to limit your questions to other engineers in your office.
-Try asking questions to the following groups of people too:
+What’s more, you don’t need to limit your questions to just engineers in your office.
+Ask questions to the following groups of people too: